jdrch/Hardware/README.md

 ## Product Information

 * I've made my best attempt to link to OEM product info or support pages or spec sheets for each part.
 Where I've been unable to find these, I've substituted a reliable 3rd party source
+* When not indexed or hyperlinked, separate identical product mentions can be assumed to be the same physical item

 ## FAQ